 How do your classes run?

-Classes run year-round, and are based on Monthly Perpetual Enrollment.
-Families can enroll any time, and will be billed monthly.
+Classes run year-round, and are based on perpetual (ongoing) enrollment.
+Families can enroll any time throughout the year; however, new families need to start within the first two weeks of the month.
+Tuition is billed monthly.
 Classes meet once per week.

 Students will automatically keep their spot each month as long as needed and as long as the class exists.
 Students may move out of time slots as they are promoted to another level, may request a different time, or may submit a withdrawal request.

-If you are new to our program, we recommend a 3-month minimum commitment to truly start to see the benefits.
+If you are new to our program, though it’s not required, we recommend sticking with it for at least 3 months to truly start to see the benefits.

 How do I enroll?